Dragon Quest: Erdrick

 Erdrick, known as Loto (ロト, Roto) in Japanese and in the North American remakes of the Game Boy Color versions of the first three games, is the title given to a legendary hero in the Dragon Quest series.
 The first three Dragon Quest games, all connected to the legend of Erdrick, comprise the Erdrick or Loto trilogy.
 Also known as Arusu, he is known as the hero who freed the Kingdom of Alefgard from the darkness.
 The chronological order of the first three Dragon Quest games is: Dragon Quest III, Dragon Quest, and Dragon Quest II.

 In the first Dragon Quest game, the hero, the player character, is a descendant of Erdrick who follows in his footsteps to reach the Dragonlord's Castle and confront him.
-In Dragon Quest II the heroes are also descendants of Erdrick, exploring the expanded world of Torland that includes the continent of Alefgard.
+In Dragon Quest II, the heroes are also descendants of Erdrick; they explore the expanded world of Torland that includes the continent of Alefgard.
 Erdrick's legend in the Dragon Quest series was completed in Dragon Quest III when the King of Alefgard bestowed the "Order of Erdrick", the country's highest honor, upon the hero at the end of the game.
 Two of the player character's three highest-level armaments are named "Erdrick's Sword" and "Erdrick's Armor" in Dragon Quest and Dragon Quest II.
 Playing Dragon Quest III with the name "Erdrick" is impossible in the original release, as the game prompts the player to choose a different name for the hero.
 This is because the status of III in the chronological order as a prequel of the first two titles is presented as a plot twist.
 The Game Boy Color remakes prevent the use of the name "Loto" for the same reason.

 In Dragon Quest XI, the player character is a warrior chosen by the world tree Yggdrasil to save the world of Erdrea from a being of pure evil known as "Calasmos".
 After Calasmos is defeated at the end of the game, Yggdrasil bestows him the title of Erdrick.